-- Only props and equipment which can be sanitized will be used in class, and will be cleaned after each use; sharing items will be significantly minimized or not allowed as the activity and safety warrant.
+- Props, equipment and barres will be cleaned after each use; sharing items will be significantly minimized or not allowed as the activity and safety warrant.

-- Facility will have an enhanced cleaning schedule throughout the day; studio floors will be cleaned each evening.
+- Facility will have an enhanced cleaning schedule; studio floors will be cleaned each evening.

-- We encourage you to visit in the weeks prior to your first day of class, and to be selective when trying on dancewear as all items not purchased or returned will not be put back in the shop immediately.
+- We encourage you to visit in the weeks prior to your first day of class to minimize the number of people in that space.

-Protocols are subject to change as CDC guidelines and recommendations dictate.
-Thank you for being part of The Dance Foundation family, and for your help as we navigate this new environment together for everyone’s health and wellness.
+Thank you for being part of The Dance Foundation family, and for your help as we navigate this environment together for everyone’s health and safety.